open-telemetry/opamp-spec/specification.md

 Attributes that do not necessarily identify the Agent but help describe where it runs.

-The following attributes SHOULD be included:
+Here are some examples of attributes that may be a good fit for non-identifying attributes:

-- os.type, os.version - to describe where the Agent runs.
+- os.\* to describe where the Agent runs.
 - host.\* to describe the host the Agent runs on.
 - cloud.\* to describe the cloud where the host is located.
 - any other relevant Resource attributes that describe this Agent and the